 Turning Point IST shall assist in the coordination of a person-centered health care home and coordinated health services for clients.
-Turning Point will maintain and administratively supervise a full-time (1.10 FTE) Registered Nurses (RN) and Team Leaders (.82 FTE) and Service Coordinators (2.0 FTE) that make up part of the IST team.
+Turning Point will maintain and administratively supervise part-time (.30 FTE) Registered Nurses (RN) and Supervisor (.82 FTE) and Service Coordinators (2.0 FTE) that make up part of the IST team.
 These staff shall be stationed and work the majority of their time at the Behavioral Health clinic.
-All clinical supervision of these staff will occur on a day to day basis by County staff, while performance evaluations will be a combined effort of clinical staff and the Turning Point Team Leader position.
+All clinical supervision of these staff will occur on a day to day basis by County staff, while performance evaluations will be a combined effort of clinical staff and the Turning Point Supervisor position.